Create cluster

 Configure Spark job scheduling

-Configure scheduling for Spark jobs.
+Configure the scheduling for Spark jobs.

 -